 In that nothing pertaining to electronic music is analogous to any natural existent phenomenon of traditional music, associations have to be evoked from elsewhere . . .
 The sound mixture is heard in such a manner as to associate it with phenomena experienced by any perceptive listener; it is associated with reverberating projectiles from the mineral domain, with sounding metals, with the music of cylinders . . .

-collage by Bernard Parmegiani suggesting the journey from studio to mind's-ear landscape
+collage by Bernard Parmegiani suggesting the journey from studio to mind's-ear landscape |

 It was the Paris school, however, that instigated the most interesting work in the long run.
 An early student of musique concrète (albeit an insubordinate one), Xenakis was one of the few composers in the early days operating on a level of imaginativeness approaching Stockhausen's.
-Over the course of a decade his work scaled up from the intriguing microverse of “Concrete PH” to the terrifying grandeur of “Persepolis”.
-Schaeffer’s appointed successor, Francois Bayle, tellingly began his career as a composer with a work entitled “Uninhabitable Spaces".
-During his tenure, the Paris school became a kind monastic order where advanced knowledge was developed and passed along in secret.
+Over the course of a decade his electronic music scaled up from the intriguing microverse of “Concrete PH” to the terrifying sprawl of “Persepolis”.
+Schaeffer’s appointed successor, Francois Bayle, tellingly began his

 On the other hand, in what would prove to be a tragic pattern in the history of audio animation, many of the era’s most renowned magicians prematurely abandoned their work.
 Ligeti, who created one of the most vivid works of 50s audio animation with “Artikulation”, never returned to the medium.
-Berio, who did likewise with the haunting "Omaggio a Joyce" followed a similar path.
+Berio—who did likewise with the haunting "Omaggio a Joyce"—followed a similar path.
 Stockhausen, as well, pursued other aesthetic ends after the 60s, only occasionally drawing on its power—most notably in composing the aerial battle of the archangels Lucifer and Michael in Dienstag aus Licht.

 Premonitions of Motor-Music: The Transitional Phase

 As the prevalence of electronic music increased, its free-flowing aesthetics made contact with an antithetical force: the percussive heartbeat driving popular music.
-This cultural confluence produced an intriguing variety of effects.
+This cultural confluence produced intriguing effects.
 In some cases, pop musicians would temporarily sacrifice the beat, their guiding principle, in order to dabble with the new medium.
 More prescient, however, were the moments when the audio animation ethos began soaking into their primary style of music.

 While the older generation acted at times as mentors, or at least supporters of this experimentation, there was no need for direct guidance.
 Sure, there were groups like Can, who had permission to use Stockhausen's studio during his off days.
 But aside from Can (or The United States of America, or White Noise...) there were other less connected yet equally adventurous acts.
 Take The Red Crayola, who hailed from the cultural wastelands* of Texas, yet created an audio animation classic with Parable of Arable Land.
-The album was made with limited technology—just conventional instruments, various noise-making objects (for example, a motorcycle), and extreme use of panning, reverb, and delay.
+The album was made with limited technology—just conventional instruments, various noise-making objects (such as a motorcycle), and extreme use of panning, reverb, and delay.
 But the results sound like they were recorded near an entryway to a parallel dimension, a space of acoustic overlap in which the central band is constantly interrupted by cacophonies as murky and strange as Art Bell's alleged audio recording of Hell.
 The previous generation had opened portals to imaginary worlds in a small handful of high tech labs, but by the late 60s this magic was spreading through the air.

 It was during this period that the cult of the electric guitar formed a fragile yet occasionally brilliant alliance with audio animation.
 The alliance was first and most vividly apparent in the music of Jimi Hendrix.
 “Voodoo Chile (Slight Return)” is a miraculous moment in which lead guitar becomes an airship in blazing atmospheric entry.
 The giveaway is the use of space: wild panning creates an illusion of rapid movement that would be impossible for a performer to match onstage.
 Once you’ve heard Stockhausen’s electronic music, it’s tempting to draw comparisons between Hendrix's guitar and moments like the one around 5:28 in “Kontakte”: UFOs morphing in timbre and pitch as they careen through space.
 The comparison isn't totally arbitrary, either.
 Stockhausen had a lifelong fascination with the sounds of airplane flight, and Greg Tate describes Hendrix as similarly obsessed: